What happened to standardization?

 This can lead to worse outcomes for consumers as they have to split their attention over a fractured market.
 Often having to settle on a sub-optimal experience, with various workarounds to achieve their goals.

-This is happening in digital streaming market at the moment, multiple companies are moving to create their own streaming platforms.
-This means that if a consumer needs to sign up and pay for multiple streaming services if they want to access all the content.
-Meaning that they either have to pay a large sum of money or go without some of the platforms.
+This is happening in the digital streaming market at the moment.
+Multiple companies are creating their own streaming platforms, which means consumers must sign up and pay for multiple services to access all the content.
+This forces consumers to either pay a substantial sum or forgo content from some platforms.

 Other than the pain of using the different services, most of the time this causes a lock in effect, as all your data is stored within the service.
 Often this data without the service may become inaccessible or no longer processed for some IoT devices.
 This is in the companies favour as they can use this to make you continue paying for the service (either with cash or attention).

 Having the data stored in one place also leaves your data open to abuse.
-For example, Facebook has done some pretty dodgy stuff with peoples data.
-This data can also be sold without your consent.
+For example, Facebook has done some questionable things with people’s data.
+This data can be sold without your consent.

-These barriers to exit make it difficult to leave services you actively dislike, especially with the social media platforms the network effects feed into this making it even harder to leave.
+These barriers to exit make it difficult to leave services you actively dislike, especially with social media platforms, where network effects make it even harder to leave.

 Keep on paying, you can’t leave.